-Staff provided a presentation with respect to the Bayers Road Transit Priority Corridor and responded to questions of clarification from members of the Standing Committee.
-The Transportation Standing Committee forwarded the recommendation to Halifax Regional Council as outlined in this report.
+Staff provided a presentation and responded to questions of clarification from the Transportation Standing Committee in relation to the proposed Transit Priority Corridors for Gottingen Street.
+The Transportation Standing Committee forwarded an alternative recommendation to Halifax Regional Council as outlined in this report.